What’s first? Is it to be happy? Is it to look at your life and be satisfied? Or is any of this even realistic?

 I date back to when school was out and work was in.
 I did a tour of door-to-door sales.
 This was nothing short of brutal and unkind.
 The amount of rejection was unimaginable.
 However, I truly believed that the more that I earned the happier I would be.

 I sold items like calculators and picture cubes.
 When this didn’t work, I sold vinyl windows until I was fired for arguing with the sales manager.
-(For the record, I was about to quit when he fired me and in fairness, I view this as something similar to the dating scene when I was a teenager.
+(For the record, I was about to quit when he fired me.
+In fairness, I view this as something similar to the dating scene when I was a teenager.
 I say this because as I was quitting, he screamed “Get out!
 You’re fired,” before I could say the words – almost like a child who says, “I break up with you first.
 But I digress.)

 I waited tables for one night.
 Or more accurately, I waited on one table, in which case, I was shouted at by a man who sat with his family and thought that he had the right to shout and scream and call me names.